-Judging Bicycle 1 & 2-Bicycle Rodeo
+Judging Bicycle 1 & 2 - Bicycle Rodeo Judging - Thursday, 9 a.m.
+Pavilion

-Date-Thursday, June 6

-10 a.m.

-Livingston County Extension Office

-Ready4Life and Maker Check-in-Wednesday, 8 a.m.
-Judging-Wednesday, 9:30 a.m.
+Judging Ready4Life and Maker Check-in - Tuesday, 5-8 p.m.
+Judging - Wednesday, 9:30 a.m.
+Humiston Building

-Bicycle Rodeo
+Bicycle Rodeo Information

-- 1. Complete a riding "test: through a safety course, observing all rules and regulations. - 2.
+- 1. Complete a riding test through a safety course, observing all rules and regulations. - 2.
 A bicycle helmet must be worn during the riding test. - 3.
 Exhibitors in Bicycle 1 and Bicycle 2 will complete the requirements for their project level as listed below.
-A display project is not required. - 4.
-Bicycle Ready4Life and Bicycle Maker projects will be judged on Wednesday of Fair Week.
-Check-in begins at 8 a.m.
+A display project is not required.